 - a.
 Medical Condition.
-If participation is approved pursuant to Rule 8(B)(1)(a) or 8(B)(1)(b), the Board shall also include in its minutes the fact that the Supervisor participated through electronic communication means due to a (i) temporary or permanent disability or other medical condition that prevented the Supervisor's physical attendance or (ii) family member's medical condition that required the Supervisor to provide care for such family member, thereby preventing the Supervisor's physical attendance. - b.
+If participation is approved pursuant to Rule 8(B)(1)(a) or 8(B)(1)(b), the Board shall also include in its minutes the fact that the Supervisor participated through electronic communication means due to a (i) temporary or permanent disability or other medical condition that prevented the Supervisor's Supervisor's physical attendance or (ii) family member's member's medical condition that required the Supervisor to provide care for such family member, thereby preventing the Supervisor's Supervisor's physical attendance. - b.
 Distant Meeting Location.
-If participation is approved pursuant to Rule 8(B)(1)(c), the Board shall also include in its minutes the fact that the Supervisor participated through electronic communication means due to the distance between the Supervisor's principal residence and the meeting location. - c.
+If participation is approved pursuant to Rule 8(B)(1)(c), the Board shall also include in its minutes the fact that the Supervisor participated through electronic communication means due to the distance between the Supervisor's Supervisor's principal residence and the meeting location. - c.
 Identified Personal Matter.
 If participation is approved pursuant to Rule 8(B)(1)(d), the Board shall also include in its minutes the specific nature of the personal matter cited by the Supervisor. - d.
 Disapproval.
-If a Supervisor's participation from a remote location pursuant to Rule 8(B) is disapproved because such participation would violate this policy, such disapproval shall be recorded in the minutes with specificity. - 3.
+If a Supervisor's Supervisor's participation from a remote location pursuant to Rule 8(B) is disapproved because such participation would violate this policy, such disapproval shall be recorded in the minutes with specificity. - 3.
 When Chair Requests to Participate Electronically.
-In the event the Chair seeks to participate through electronic communication means from a remote location electronically, the Chair must notify the Vice-Chair or other presiding officer and should notify the Clerk on or before the day of the meeting. - 3.
-Quorum Physically Assembled; Approval of Remote Electronic Participation.
-A quorum of the Board must be physically assembled at the primary or central meeting location.
-The Supervisors physically assembled must approve the participation by a majority vote of those Supervisors present and voting.
-The decision shall be based solely on the reasons participation by electronic communication means is allowed by Rule 8(A)(1), without regard to the identity of the Supervisor or items that will be considered or voted on during the meeting. - 4.
-Duty of Clerk to Record Action.
-The Clerk shall record in the Board's minutes the specific nature of the reason participation by electronic communication means is allowed by Rule 8(A)(1), and the remote location from which the absent Supervisor participated.
-The remote location need not be open to the public.
-If the absent Supervisor's remote participation is disapproved because participation would violate this policy, the disapproval shall be recorded in the Board's minutes with specificity. - 54.
+In the event the Chair seeks to participate through electronic communication means from a remote location, the Chair must notify the Vice-Chair or other presiding officer and should notify the Clerk on or before the day of the meeting. - 4.
 Audibility of Absent Supervisor.
 The Clerk shall arrange for the voice of the absent Supervisor to be heard by all persons in attendance at the meeting location.
-If, for any reason, the voice of the absent Supervisor cannot reasonably be heard, the meeting may continue without the participation of the absent Supervisor. - Effect.
-The Board may meet by electronic communication means without a quorum of the Board physically assembled at one location when a state of emergency is declared pursuant to Virginia Code § 44-146.17 or a local emergency is declared pursuant to Virginia Code § 44-246.21, subject to the provisions and requirements of Virginia Code § 2.2-3708.2(A)(3).
-The Board also may meet by electronic communication means when an ordinance adopted pursuant to Virginia Code § 15.2-1413 to ensure the continuity of County government is in effect.
+If, for any reason, the voice of the absent Supervisor cannot reasonably be heard, the meeting may continue without the participation of the absent Supervisor.